Writing across the curriculum: WID in the US

-Scholars have come to an agreement that the act of writing itself promotes learning in the particular discipline.
-They also find writing within a discipline leads students to deploy different productive approaches to learning that they might not have otherwise applied.
-In addition, writing in the disciplines can enhance learning in that students were able to refer back to their own previous disciplinary writing work in a way that is agreeable because it is in their own words.
-Students tend to have a more streamlined mastery of their chosen discipline if offered early exposure to that particular discipline’s writing form.
-Studies have shown that students achieve a greater understanding of their discourse by engaging in dialogue with an accomplished figure within the discipline, as well as meaningful reading in order to emulate proper writing and discourse.
+Scholars agree that writing enhances learning within a discipline by encouraging students to adopt diverse cognitive approaches.
+Writing allows students to engage more deeply with their field, refer back to their own work for reinforcement, and develop a stronger mastery of their discipline when introduced early.
+Studies suggest that meaningful interactions with experts and exposure to discipline-specific reading further improve students' understanding of academic discourse.

 Universities have begun initiating academic discourse partnerships between WID programs and writing centers with a focus on inclusivity for diverse student bodies.
 The goal of this inclusive-based approach to a writing center is for the tutor to guide the students to apply the characteristics of their background to learning and contributing to new discourse communities.
 Moreover, the inclusive tutoring style acts as an outlet for the student to reconsider their struggles as a normal part of the writing process.